-37. For the purposes of the first subparagraph of Article 20(11) of Regulation (EU) 2017/2402, the exposures in default should be interpreted in the meaning of Article 178(1) of Regulation (EU) 575/2013, as further specified by the Delegated Regulation on the materiality threshold for credit obligations past due developed in accordance with Article 178 of that Regulation, and by the EBA Guidelines on the application of the definition of default developed in accordance with Article 178(7) of that regulation.
+27. For the purposes of Article 24(9) of Regulation (EU) 2017/2402, the exposures in default should be interpreted in the meaning of Article 178(1) of Regulation (EU) 575/2013, as further specified by the Delegated Regulation on the materiality threshold for credit obligations past due developed in accordance with Article 178 of that Regulation, and by the EBA Guidelines on the

-38. Where an originator or original lender is not an institution and is therefore not subject to Regulation (EU) 575/2013, the originator or original lender should comply with the guidance provided in the previous paragraph to the extent that such application is not deemed to be unduly burdensome.
-In that case, the originator or original lender should apply the established processes and the information obtained from debtors on origination of the exposures, information obtained from the originator in the course of its servicing of the exposures or in the course of its risk management procedure or information notified to the originator by a third party.
+- application of the definition of default developed in accordance with Article 178(7) of that Regulation. - 28.
+Where a seller is not an institution and is therefore not subject to Regulation (EU) 575/2013, the seller should comply with the guidance provided in the previous paragraph to the extent that such application is not deemed unduly burdensome.
+In that case, the seller should apply the established processes and the information obtained from debtors on origination of the exposures, information obtained from the originator in the course of its servicing of the exposures or in the course of its risk-management procedure or information notified to the seller by a third party.

-Exposures to a credit-impaired debtor or guarantor
+Exposures to a credit impaired debtor or guarantor

-- 39. For the purposes of Article 20(11) of Regulation (EU) 2017/2402, the circumstances specified in points (a) to (c) of that paragraph should be understood as definitions of credit-impairedness.
-Other possible circumstances of credit-impairedness that are not captured in points (a) to (c) should be considered to be excluded from this requirement. - 40.
-The prohibition of the selection and transfer to SSPE of underlying exposures 'to a creditimpaired debtor or guarantor' as referred to in Article 20(11) of Regulation (EU) 2017/2402 should be understood as the requirement that, at the time of selection, there should be a recourse for the full securitised exposure amount to at least one non-credit-impaired party, irrespective of whether that party is a debtor or a guarantor.
+- 29. For the purposes of Article 24(9) of Regulation (EU) 2017/2402, the circumstances specified in points (a) to (c) of that paragraph should be understood as definitions of credit-impairedness.
+Other possible circumstances of credit-impairedness of debtor or guarantor that are not captured in points (a) to (c) should be considered to be excluded from this requirement. - 30.
+The prohibition of the selection and transfer to SSPE of underlying exposures 'to a creditimpaired debtor or guarantor' as referred to in Article 24(9) of Regulation (EU) 2017/2402 should be understood as the requirement that, at the time of selection, there should be recourse for the full securitised exposure amount to at least one non-credit impaired party, irrespective of whether that party is a debtor or a guarantor.
 Therefore, the underlying exposures should not include either of the following: - (a) exposures to a credit-impaired debtor, when there is no guarantor for the full securitised exposure amount; - (b) exposures to a credit-impaired debtor who has a credit-impaired guarantor.